hard-nett/docs/docs/networks/README.md

 # Public endpoints

 These following API's are recommended for development purposes.
-For maximun control and reliability it's recommended to run your own node.
+For maximum control and reliability it's recommended to run your own node.
 This can be easility accomplsihed by using the get.terp.network installer.

 ## Official public endpoints